zaiisao/Documentation/en/Video/screensharing_unity.md

    IEnumerator shareScreen()
    {
        yield return new WaitForEndOfFrame();
-       // Reads the Pixels of the rectangle you create. mTexture.ReadPixels(mRect, 0, 0);
+       // Reads the pixels of the rectangle you create. mTexture.ReadPixels(mRect, 0, 0);
-       // Applies the Pixels read from the rectangle to the texture. mTexture.Apply();
+       // Applies the pixels read from the rectangle to the texture. mTexture.Apply();
-       // Gets the Raw Texture data from the texture and apply it to an array of bytes. byte[] bytes = mTexture.GetRawTextureData();
+       // Gets the raw texture data and apply it to an array of bytes. byte[] bytes = mTexture.GetRawTextureData();
        // Gives enough space for the bytes array. int size = Marshal.SizeOf(bytes[0]) * bytes.Length;
-       // Checks whether the IRtcEngine instance is existed.
+       // Checks whether the IRtcEngine instance exists.
        IRtcEngine rtc = IRtcEngine.QueryEngine();
        if (rtc != null)
        {